 Set Up A Visit

 The best way to gain more awareness about Montessori is to see it in action by observing during the children’s morning work period.

 During this visit, your child will have the opportunity to join us in the classroom and interact with students and teachers while you observe.

 Please email the school with your weekday availability between 9:45 am - 11:45 am.
 You may email us by clicking here.

 Thank you for supporting our work!

 Who are we?

-Birch Tree Montessori is a 501(c)3 non-profit, early childhood school, dedicated to providing a high quality Montessori experiences for children ages 2 years 9 months to 6 years of age.
-Birch Tree is intentionally diverse, and reflects the make up of Haverhill with low, middle, and upper income families who are all important members of our community.
+Birch Tree Montessori is a 501(c)3 non-profit, early childhood school, dedicated to providing a high-quality Montessori experience for children ages 2 years 9 months to 6 years of age.
+Birch Tree is intentionally diverse, and reflects the makeup of the Greater Haverhill area with low, middle, and upper income families who are all important members of our community.

 Birch Tree's tuition is well below the average for childcare costs in Massachusetts.
 However, not all of our families are able to afford Birch Tree; in fact, approximately 50% of our families require and receive financial subsidies.
 Your tax deductible contribution enables children in need of tuition assistance to attend Birch Tree Montessori.